SQL Server Maintenance Solution

 Directory

-Specify the backup root directory, which can be a local directory or a network share.
+Specify backup root directories, which can be local directories or network shares.
+If you specify multiple directories, then the backup files are striped evenly across the directories.
+Specify multiple directories by using the comma (,).
 If no directory is specified, then the SQL Server default backup directory is used.

 Value Description